gurjeet19/javascript-projects/readme.md

 I built these projects while learning JavaScript to get hands-on practice.
 Instead of just watching tutorials, I wanted to build real things and improve my coding skills.
 Sharing them here so I can track my progress and maybe help others along the way!

 ---

+##  This is Just the Beginning!
+This is my first GitHub repository.
+I’ll keep adding more and more projects as I continue learning JavaScript and web development.
+Excited to build and share even more in the future!